boucadair/CATS-framework/draft-ldbc-cats-framework.md

 For more discussion about privacy, refer to {{?RFC6462}} and {{?RFC6973}}.

-# Manageability Considerations

-A network operator will want to be able to determine the causes of "hot spots" within their network.
-To do this, they will want OAM mechanisms that allow them to trace traffic flows for services, and to identify the esge sites responsible for particular flows.

 # IANA Considerations

 This document makes no requests for IANA action.